rconfa/Airline-On-Time-Performance/MongoDB-sharding/db-creation/README.md

 # MongoDB Sharding with Docker
 >The italian version of this file can be found [here](./README_ItalianVersion.md)

 The idea is to create a sharded cluster in mongodb.
 In particular, given the volume of data processed in our case (>4GB), we want to create three different zoned-based shards in which loads  the data.
-The shards will contain a specific set of data:
+The Mongo Components will be:
+- **Config Server** (3 member replica set): mongocfg1,mongocfg12,mongocfg13
+- 3 shards (each a 3 member replica set):
-- **Shard1**: it will contain the data for the months between January and April
+  - **Shard1**: it will contain the data for the months between January and April. (mongoshard11,mongoshard12,mongoshard13)
-- **Shard2**: it will contain the data for the months between May and August
+  - **Shard2**: it will contain the data for the months between May and August. (mongoshard21,mongoshard22,mongoshard23)
-- **Shard3**: it will contain the data for the months between September and December
+  - **Shard3**: it will contain the data for the months between September and December. (mongoshard31,mongoshard32,mongoshard33)
+- 1 routers (mongos): mongos1

 ## Sharding creation
 To create the Sharded Cluster quickly you can execute the shell command from the root of this folder: